France enjoys a temperate climate. There's the alpine temperature in the highest mountains, but the oceanic and Mediterranean temperatures prevail.

 If you head North, you get to the heart of French surfing: the Anglet/Biarritz area.
 Here, look for Les Cavaliers, Côte des Basques and the Grande Plage.

 Hossegor is another great surfing region.
 Les Culs Nuls, La Gravière, La Nord, La Sud and Capbreton offer great waves and splendind background scenarios.

-In the Central region of Vendée, there are several uncrowded surf spot, but L'Embarcadère is a classic pick.
+In the central region of Vendée, there are several uncrowded surf spots, but L'Embarcadère is a classic pick.

-Finally, in the Mediterranean coast, the best wave peaks are located in Canet Plage, Gruissan, Carnon, Galiote and St. Laurent du Var.
+Finally, on the Mediterranean coast, the best wave peaks are located in Canet Plage, Gruissan, Carnon, Galiote, and St. Laurent du Var.